projectacrn/acrn-hypervisor/doc/introduction/index.rst

 **VHM**:
-  The Virtio and Hypervisor Service Module is a kernel module in the Service OS acting as a middle layer to support the device model.
+  The Virtio and Hypervisor Service Module is a kernel module in the Service VM acting as a middle layer to support the device model.
 The VHM and its client handling flow is described below:

   #.
 ACRN hypervisor IOREQ is forwarded to the VHM by an upcall
-     notification to the SOS.
+     notification to the Service VM.
   #.
 VHM will mark the IOREQ as "in process" so that the same IOREQ will
      not pick up again.
 The IOREQ will be sent to the client for handling.
      Meanwhile, the VHM is ready for another IOREQ.
   #.
-IOREQ clients are either an SOS Userland application or a Service OS
+IOREQ clients are either an Service VM Userland application or a Service VM
      Kernel space module.
 Once the IOREQ is processed and completed, the Client will issue an IOCTL call to the VHM to notify an IOREQ state change.
 The VHM then checks and hypercalls to ACRN hypervisor